 Raffles and Auctions:

-- Auction (Ask local businesses to donate items) Can be hosted online or in-person
+- Auction (Ask local businesses to donate items HERE is a step-by-step guide) Can be hosted online or in-person

 Larger Group Events:

 - Host a Car Wash

 - Dress Down Day – This could be a regularly occurring event where students or office workers pay for the privilege of wearing jeans or even pajamas!